denishristov/giphy-feed/README.md

 I have also tried to keep the bundle size to a minimum by not introducing too many and too big dependencies.

-Here are some benchmarks to back up all of this theory:
+Here are some benchmarks to back up some of this theory:

 #### Lighthouse Audit:
 <img width="400" alt="Screenshot 2019-12-23 at 1 52 04" src="https://user-images.githubusercontent.com/22468578/71330507-26f0d300-2536-11ea-8619-d14e66341603.png">